Politics of Slovenia: Political developments

 Slovenia has been an active participant in Partnership for Peace (PfP) and has sought to demonstrate its preparedness to take on the responsibilities and burdens of membership in the Alliance.
 The United States looks to Slovenia to play a productive role in continuing security efforts throughout the region.
 It has done much– contributing to the success of IFOR, SFOR, efforts in Albania, North Macedonia, Montenegro, Kosovo, and elsewhere– and has continued to expand actively its constructive regional engagement.

 Slovenia is one of the focus countries for the United States' southeast European policy, aimed at reinforcing regional stability and integration.
 The Slovenian Government is well-positioned to be an influential role model for other southeast European governments at different stages of reform and integration.
 To these ends, the United States urges Slovenia to maintain momentum on internal economic, political, and legal reforms, while expanding their international cooperation as resources allow.
 Given Slovenia's membership of the EU, many of these reforms are now legally binding through European law.
 NATO and EU efforts to assist Slovenia's military restructuring and modernization efforts are ongoing.

 Borut Pahor has held the position of president since 2012.
 In November 2017, Slovenian President Borut Pahor was re-elected for a second term in close election.

 Former prime minister Janez Jansa spent six months in prison in 2014 after being convicted on bribery charges related to a 2006 arms deal.
 Jansa had denied any wrongdoing.

 In June 2018, the center-right Slovenia Democratic Party (SDS) of former prime minister Janez Jansa won in the election.
 SDS secured 25 seats in the 90-seat parliament.
 A center-left party, The List of Marjan Sarec (LMS), was in second place with 13 seats.

 Prime Minister Marjan Sarec resigned in January 2020.
 He led a center-left minority government since the 2018 elections.

 In March 2020, Janez Janša became prime minister for third time in the new coalition government of SDS, the Modern Centre Party (SMC), New Slovenia (NSi) and Pensioners' Party (DeSUS).
 Jansa had previously been prime minister from 2004 to 2008 and from 2012 to 2013.
 Janez Janša was known as a right-wing populist and an outspoken supporter of former US President Donald Trump.
 Janša was also known as an ally of right-wing Prime Minister Viktor Orban of Hungary.

 In April 2022, liberal opposition, The Freedom Movement, won the parliamentary election.
 The Freedom Movement won 34.5% of the vote, compared with 23.6% for Janša's Slovenian Democratic party.
 On 25 May 2022, Slovenia's parliament voted to appoint the leader of Freedom Movement, Robert Golob, as the new Prime Minister of Slovenia to succeed Janez Janša.

+On 22 March 2026, the ruling centre-left coalition lost its majority in the parliamentary election.
+On May 22, Janez Janša was elected as prime minister of a new centre-right government by the Slovenia’s parliament.